jlhapp/Basic_Mapping/README.md

   - Add raster by using addRasterImage()
   - Add points by using addMarker()

-To save the leaflet to an html file, click Export in the Viewer window within R, and Save as Webpage...R will install some packages and save the html file to your project directory.  **Code for this leaflet map is in the "Leaflet.R" script under the heading "Categorized Tornado Line Leaflet" but there are many other leaflet examples in the same script.
+To save the leaflet to an html file, click Export in the Viewer window within R, and Save as Webpage...R will install some packages and save the html file to your project directory.  **Code for this leaflet map is in the ["Leaflet.R"][14] script under the heading "Categorized Tornado Line Leaflet" but there are many other leaflet examples in the same script.

 ![hurricane_line_leaflet](https://cloud.githubusercontent.com/assets/20543318/17524043/d9eb5a6a-5e2a-11e6-949b-a2e544777bce.jpeg)